-- Press the [] button to turn the camera on. - Mac OS: CameraWindow is displayed when a connection is established between the camera and computer.
+- Press the [▶] button to turn the camera - Mac OS: CameraWindow is displayed when a connection is established between the camera and computer.

-- In the screen that displays, click the [ink to modify the program. - Choose [Downloads Images From Canon Camera] and then click [OK].
+- Windows: Follow the steps introduced below. - In the screen that displays, click the [] link to modify the program. - Choose [Downloads Images From Canon Camera] and then click [OK].

-Double-click []
+Double-click [